jramstedt/SSImporter/README.md

 ###Notes
 **This project is still under heavy development.
 Anything can change!**

-You will get error messages about enums, they are harmless.
-Example of one is provided below.
-`Unsupported enum type 'SystemShock.Resource.Enemy.TraitFlags' used for field 'Trait' in class 'Enemy'`

 Prefab creation can take couple of minutes.

 Before running map import, please restart Unity.
 Font importing is broken in Unity and new fonts will only work after restart.